 Emergencies and disasters can happen anytime, anywhere.
 Even in your workplace.
 That’s why it’s incredibly important that employers have an emergency action plan in place that all employees are aware of.
-An emergency action plan helps facilitate the actions of employers and workers during an emergency in the workplace.
+An emergency preparedness action plan helps facilitate the actions of employers and workers during an emergency in the workplace.
 This is to reduce the number and severity of injuries to the workers and damage to the facility during the emergency.
 Simply put, without an emergency action plan, chaos will reign should disaster strike.

-According to the OSHA (Occupational Safety and Health Administration) standards, businesses that employ more than 10 people must have a written emergency plan.
-Those who employ people with disabilities are required to implement special steps that will ensure their safety, that their disabilities will not negatively impact their emergency response.
+According to the OSHA (Occupational Safety and Health Administration) standards, businesses that employ more than 10 people must have a written emergency preparedness plan.
+Those who employ people with disabilities are required to implement special steps that will ensure their safety, and that their disabilities will not negatively impact their emergency response.
 Of course, this is easier said than done.
 This guide should help you identify the different steps you need to take to develop a well-thought-out plan that facilitates the safe evacuation of your employees that have limiting disabilities.

 Building Set-Ups Adapted for Workers With Disabilities

 If you have already set up action plans for emergencies that you expect to occur in your workplace, you’ll need to take the time to review your plans and their various components such as maps, alerts, exits, and designated waiting areas.
-You need to think about what happens during an emergency.
+You need to think about what happens during a workplace emergency.
 How will your workers who have disabilities be able to find out that there’s an emergency?
 How will they know what they need to do and where to go?
 More importantly, will they be able to follow the plan that you have set up?

 Emergency alerts and signage

-In the event of an emergency, you need to make sure that all of your employees are made aware of the situation.
+In the event of a workplace emergency, you need to make sure that all of your employees are made aware of the situation.
 Unfortunately, a lot of traditional methods of notification are not accessible to people with disabilities.
 For example, a person with a hearing impairment might have difficulty discerning an audible alert.
 Visual cues such as flashing lights may not work with people who have low vision or are blind.